rpopov/modelant/src/site/markdown/usage.md

 Overview
 --------

+The modeling lanugaes (metamodels), supported by modelant 3+ are only those in OMG MOF 1.4 and XMI 1.1/XMI 1.2.
+The use of modelant follows some patterns:

-As of **[\[A4\]](../architecture.html)**, use the **ModelRepositoryFactory** to initialize and instantiate the Model repository (wrapping the Netbeans Metamodel Repository).
+* In Java - as of **[\[A4\]](./architecture.html)**, use the **ModelRepositoryFactory** to initialize and instantiate the Model repository (wrapping the Netbeans Metamodel Repository).
 The repository constructs **ModelFactory** instances, each as a factory to produce **extents** in a specific **metamodel**, i.e. modeling language.
 Each extent is a **javax.jmi.reflect.RefPackage** instance, that stores an instance (model) of that metamodel, this way supporting the creation, load, processing and writing models in different modeling languages.
-The modeling lanugaes (metamodels), supported by modelant 3+ are only those in OMG MOF 1.4 and XMI 1.1/XMI 1.2.
-Some specific selfcontained processes are also published as Maven plugins, this way reducing the need to write code and hiding the described complexity.
+* In Maven - some specific selfcontained processes are also published as Maven plugins, this way reducing the need to write code and hiding the described complexity.

 Example usage of modelant in code
 ---------------------------------